 Most insurance companies are more concerned about earning profits than they are about serving their policyholders.
 Your agent may try to persuade you to settle your claim quickly and for less than what it is worth.
-Do not sign any documents or make a statement until you have spoken with our lawyers.
+Do not sign any documents or make a statement until you have spoken with our Baltimore car accident lawyers.
 Once you sign an agreement, you waive the right to pursue further damages.
 Statements you make while upset or under the influence of painkillers prescribed to you after your accident may jeopardize your case.

 Our firm settles most of our claims for maximum possible damages.
 We know you are anxious to get paid, especially if you have lost wages and accumulated bills because of your motor vehicle crash.
 For this reason, our lawyers will push your case along aggressively.
 In cases regarding serious injuries, it takes additional time to fully understand the extent of your injuries, associated disabilities, and long-term care needs.
 We take every step necessary to protect you from settling for less than you deserve.

 Why Should You Take Your Car Accident Case to Court?

 We are a team of seasoned Baltimore car accident lawyers with a polished courtroom demeanor and extensive skills needed to convince a jury and judge that you deserve compensation for your car accident injuries.
 Our thoughtful, thorough participation in the discovery process gives us an advantage during negotiations.

 How Do You Establish Fault and Contributory Negligence?

 Determining liability in a car wreck may be complicated.
 An auto accident defendant in Maryland may present a contributory negligence defense, which bars the plaintiff from collecting damages if the defendant can prove that the plaintiff is partly to blame.
 This can unfairly deny a plaintiff rightful recovery for being only one percent at fault.
 Our lawyers are proactive about protecting your rights to recover damages.
 If you are the one being sued, we investigate whether you have a valid reason to assert the contributory defense.